 Most fines against brokers come from FINRA (Financial Industry Regulatory Authority) or the SEC.
 State securities regulators also have oversight and have been very active with REIT sales.

-On Monday, the Pennsylvania Department of Banking and Securities fined Pennsylvania resident Austin Dutton $200,000 for “dishonest or unethical practices in the securities business.”
+In July, 2017, the Pennsylvania Department of Banking and Securities fined Pennsylvania resident Austin Dutton $200,000 for “dishonest or unethical practices in the securities business.”
 Considering Dutton’s client base is mostly Philadelphia cops and firefighters, he may not be very welcome in the City of Brotherly Love.

 Pennsylvania has yet to release details of the fine.
 We know, however, that: